 Motion for sanctions granted in part, denied in part.
 The commission on Human Rights and Opportunities requested sanctions imposed on the respondent for failure to comply with the Referee's ruling on a motion to compel which ordered the respondent to produce certain production requests during document discovery.
 The respondent did not respond to the motion for sanctions within the allotted fourteen days per Connecticut Rules of Practice nor did the respondent ever provide pertinent law to support its position not to comply with the order to produce the requested documents.
-The Referee imposed sanctions on the respondent in that an order was entered finding: that the complainant was treated differently (less favorably) than similarly situated employees not in the complainant's protected class; that similarly situated employees not in the complainant's protected class were never placed on administrative leave for having filed work place violation reports; and that the respondent is excluded from introducing into evidence documents or testimony regarding the complainant's alleged symptoms or patterns of retaliation and recrimination used as a defense.
+The Referee imposed sanctions on the respondent in that an order was entered finding: that the complainant was treated differently (less favorably) than similarly situated employees not in the complainant's protected class were never placed on administrative leave for having filed work place violation reports; and that the respondent is excluded from introducing into evidence documents or testimony regarding the complainant's alleged symptoms or patterns of retaliation and recrimination used as a defense.